SP-Zeng/jhu-st-project/README.md

   5. The frontend client is running on [localhost:4200]().

 **Tests**
-  1. JUnit for Whitebox unit and integration testing
+  1. JUnit for Whitebox unit and integration testing on the Backend
-  2. JUnit for Blackbox unit and integration testing
+  2. API BlackBox Testing on the Backend
   3. GUI Testing on the Frontend
-  4. API testing on the Backend
-  5. Load testing on the Backend
+  4. Load testing on the Backend
-  6. Angular unit testing
+  5. Angular unit testing

+## How to Run The Tests

+Start the program before running any tests.

+**JUnit for Whitebox unit and integration testing**
+1. cd BACKEND/Home-Ecommerce-Board

+**API BlackBox Testing on the Backend**
+1.

+**GUI Testing on the Frontend**
+1.

+**API testing on the Backend**
+1.

+**Load testing on the Backend**
+1.

+**Angular unit testing**
+1.

 # Online Shop Application